microsoft/vscode-wiki/Roadmap.md

 * [x] Provide an API for TaskProviders so that extensions can contribute task detection for particular task runners

 ### Performance
-* :runner: Monitor and improve startup time (on-going)
+* :runner: Monitor and improve startup time

 ### Source Code Control
 * [x] SCM provider API
 * [x] Git support as an extension (ships with VS Code)
 * [x] Support partners building new SCM providers (e.g. Visual Studio Team Services)
 * [x] Support for merging changes
-* Enable Explorer decorations for SCM status (e.g. colorize modified files)
+* [x] Enable Explorer decorations for SCM status (e.g. colorize modified files)
 * Support to view incoming changes

 ### Accessibility
-* 🏃 Improve usability of VS Code using NVDA on Windows
+* :runner: Improve usability of VS Code using NVDA on Windows
 * Ensure all commands are accessible from the Command Palette
 * Ensure keyboard accessibility in all dialogs
 * [x] Narrator support (monaco-editor)